henryhoenig/race_louisville_traffic_stops/README.md

 * Ten thousand simulations found that the probability that Black citizens face a higher probability of being searched by a white officer is 1.0.
 &nbsp;
 &nbsp;
-* Plotting the beta distributions of Black and white officers' searches of Black citizens illustrates the point.
+* Plotting the distributions of Black and white officers' searches of Black citizens illustrates the point.

 &nbsp;